jasny/phpdoc-parser/README.md

 [![Packagist Stable Version](https://img.shields.io/packagist/v/jasny/annotations.svg)](https://packagist.org/packages/jasny/annotations)
 [![Packagist License](https://img.shields.io/packagist/l/jasny/annotations.svg)](https://packagist.org/packages/jasny/annotations)

-Configurable annotation parser from PHP.
+Configurable DocBlock parser from PHP.

-Annotations aren't implemented in PHP itself which is why this component offers a way to use the PHP doc-blocks as a place for the well known annotation syntax using the `@` char.
+Annotations aren't implemented in PHP itself which is why this component offers a way to use the PHP doc-blocks as a place for the well known tag syntax using the `@` char.

-The Jasny Annotation parser allows you to configure tags including the method how to parse and extract information.
+The PHPDoc parser allows you to configure tags including the method how to parse and extract information.
 This is inline with phpDocumentor style annotations and differs from for instance Doctrine type annotations.

 Installation
 ---

-    composer require jasny/annotations
+    composer require jasny/phpdoc-parser

 Usage
 ---